-Flamingos are easily recognizable due to their famously long neck and pink colored feathers.
+Flamingos are a fascinating species with their famously long necks and pink-colored feathers.

-Check out these top 15 fun facts about flamingos!
+Check out these top 15 fabulous facts about flamingos!

 Wild flamingos are pink because they consume vast quantities of algae and insects.

-Flamingos are easily recognizable bird as they spend most of their time standing on one leg.
+Flamingos are known for spending most of their time standing on one leg.

 There are 19 bones in a flamingo’s neck.